 of Mount Iwo

 Once we’ve had the chance to recoup at Hokkien Sanso, we are prepared to tackle the biggest challenge of this course: the Sugamori Climb.
-The Sugamori Climb is a course that takes you over a rugged terrain, where you will use your entire body to scale the rocks as you follow the yellow markers.
+The Sugamori Climb is a course that takes you over rugged terrain, where you will use your entire body to scale the rocks as you follow the yellow markers.

 Climbing over the last rocks leads us to a place that made it seem as if we had just landed on Mars.
 This landscape is a scenery unique to areas of volcanic activity.
 As you walk along, you will see spouts of steam blowing out from various spots of the bare mountain surface.

 As we descend Sugamori Pass, we can see Mount Iwo on our left.
-In the past, people used to mine for sulfur in this area, however it is currently off limits.
+In the past, people used to mine for sulfur in this area.
+However, it is currently off-limits.
 Though we didn’t see any today, you can sometimes catch steam spewing from the mountain, depending on its level of volcanic activity.

-Morita: “The large amount of rainfall forms into a rapid stream, which flows down the mountain, carving away the soft areas of the surface grounds.
-That mountain is a perfect example.”
+Morita: "That's right.
+The heavy rainfall creates rapid streams that flow down the mountains, carving away the softer parts of the surface.
+That mountain over there is a perfect example."

-• Address 7788-2 Naoirimachi Oaza Nagayu, Taketa, Oita 878-0402
+- Address 7788-2 Naoirimachi Oaza Nagayu, Taketa, Oita 878-0402

-• Phone Number 0974-75-2841
+- Phone Number 0974-75-2841

 After a 6 hour long trek, Morita and Timothy head to the inn.